Victory+: History

+Formation

 On March 14, 2023, Diamond Sports Group, the parent company of the Dallas Stars' then-broadcaster Bally Sports Southwest (now FanDuel Sports Network Southwest), filed for chapter 11 bankruptcy.
 In July 2024, as part of the company's restructuring process, Diamond filed a motion with the U.S. bankruptcy court to terminate the company's contract with the Dallas Stars.
+Prior to 2021, it was part of the Fox Sports Regional Networks, which were then sold off by The Walt Disney Company after acquiring the entertainment unit of 21st Century Fox in 2019.

 On July 7, 2024, the Stars subsequently announced a seven-year contract with Calgary-based A Parent Media Co.
 (APMC, who also owns children's video platform Kidoodle.TV, and is the streaming provider for the sports comedy troupe Dude Perfect) to launch a free ad-supported streaming platform for the team's ancillary video content and regional games, known as Victory+, beginning in the 2024–25 season.
 The name of the service comes from the Stars' team color of "Victory Green" (which is also the namesake of the team's mascot, Victor E. Green).

 In August 2024, Victory+ would add regional rights to a second NHL team—the Anaheim Ducks—under a two-year agreement; the team declined to renew its contract with Bally Sports West & SoCal.
 The team also reached a sublicensing agreement with Fox Television Stations to simulcast the games on KCOP-TV (with some games airing on parent Fox station KTTV-TV).

 The service officially launched on September 11, 2024.
 At launch, it was available to download on Android, Google TV, iOS, Roku, and Amazon Fire TV devices.
 The same day, the Stars announced an agreement with Cumulus Media to stream the team's radio broadcaster KTCK The Ticket on Victory+.

 In May 2025, Victory+ announced linear "Victory+ Anaheim" and "Victory+ Dallas" FAST channels for Samsung TV Plus, which primarily focus on content oriented towards those markets.

-In September 2025, Victory+ announced an agreement with the National Women's Soccer League to broadcast 57 matches on the platform, with 25 matches to air on Sunday nights.
-The agreements extends through the 2026 and 2027 seasons.
+In September 2025, Victory+ announced an agreement with the National Women's Soccer League (NWSL) to broadcast 57 matches on the platform, with 25 matches to air on Sunday nights.
+The agreements were to last through the 2026 and 2027 seasons.